 If you have questions about the application process you should email Pearson.

 Apply to mark science tests

 The science sampling tests take place every other year.
-Recruitment will start in 2016.
+Recruitment for 2016 has now closed.

 What will happen after you’ve applied